ElvinEfendi/elvinefendi.github.io/_posts/2019-11-22-ingress-nginx-openidc-plugin.markdown

 defines the Nginx phases you want to run your custom logic in.
 For example if you want to run a custom logic in `rewrite` phase you need to declare a global function called `rewrite`, [here is an example](https://github.com/ElvinEfendi/ingress-nginx-openidc/blob/195b13476039bb9dc39ad8b418a584d1753dd659/rootfs/etc/nginx/lua/plugins/openidc/main.lua#L17).
 Currently following phases are supported: `init`, `rewrite`, `header`, `log`.
-Once the plugin is ready the final step is to enable it in `nginx.tmpl`, [here's an example](https://github.com/ElvinEfendi/ingress-nginx-openidc/blob/195b13476039bb9dc39ad8b418a584d1753dd659/rootfs/etc/nginx/template/nginx.tmpl#L121). `plugins.init({})` receives array of plugin names as an argument and then takes care of safely loading them.
+Once the plugin is ready the final step is to enable it in `nginx.tmpl`, [here's an example](https://github.com/ElvinEfendi/ingress-nginx-openidc/blob/195b13476039bb9dc39ad8b418a584d1753dd659/rootfs/etc/nginx/template/nginx.tmpl#L121). `plugins.init({})` receives array of plugin names as an argument and then takes care of safely loading (and later on executing in defined phases) them.
 However note that this plugin system is not meant for untrusted code as they are not run in a sandbox.
 In case your plugin requires third party lua libraries, you can install them in the custom `Dockerfile`, [here's an example]( https://github.com/ElvinEfendi/ingress-nginx-openidc/blob/195b13476039bb9dc39ad8b418a584d1753dd659/rootfs/Dockerfile#L5).
 Sometimes a plugin might also require additional Nginx configuration, this can be done in the custom `nginx.tmpl`, [here's an example](https://github.com/ElvinEfendi/ingress-nginx-openidc/blob/195b13476039bb9dc39ad8b418a584d1753dd659/rootfs/etc/nginx/template/nginx.tmpl#L53).

 Now let's adjust that plugin for this demonstration and show full flow.
 To do so we will need client id and client secret.
 I'm using
-Google as an authentication provider in this tutorial. https://developers.google.com/identity/protocols/OpenIDConnect shows how you can obtain them.
+Google as an authentication provider in this tutorial. [https://developers.google.com/identity/protocols/OpenIDConnect](https://developers.google.com/identity/protocols/OpenIDConnect) shows how you can obtain them.
 When creating OAuth client ID in Google Console make sure you choose "Web Application" as an application type and set `http://example.com:31672` in "Authorized JavaScript origins" and `http://example.com:31672/redirect_uri` in "Authorized redirect URIs".
 Also you will need to set `example.com` in "Authorized Domains" in "OAuth consent screen" page.
 If you have different port for ingress-nginx in minikube, adjust the entries accordingly.